 - Li Xiao Yun v China Gas Holdings Limited 5 HKLRD 845 (CA), HCCL 18/2011 (CFI) (Junior Counsel for the Defendant) – claim by former directors pursuant to the company’s share option scheme

 - Re Grand Field Group Holdings Limited 5 HKLRD 105 (Junior Counsel for the Defendants) – leading authority on the proper purpose doctrine in directors’ exercise of power

 - Re OASIS Growth Income Investments Limited HCCW 133/2008 (Junior Counsel for HK Aircraft Engineering Co Ltd) – claim in common law possessory lien over aircrafts

-- Re Creative China Limited 1 HKLRD 1108 (CFI) – derivative action concerning a BVI company
+- Re Hong Kong Wise Park Property Development Limited HCA 2273/2016, Re Creative China Limited 1 HKLRD 1108 (CFI) – leave requirements for commencing derivative actions concerning BVI companies

 Commercial, Financial and Regulatory Law:

 - PT Tugu Pratama Indonesia v Citibank N.A.
 5 HKLRD 277 (Junior Counsel for the bank) – successfully defended a claim against the bank for breach of duty of care as paying agent.
 This case also explores the rules of attribution of directors’ knowledge to their company in the context of section 26 of the Limitation Ordinance